TheOdinProject/curriculum/ruby_programming/computer_science/project_recursion.md

   2. Now write another method `#fibs_rec` which solves the same problem recursively.
 This can be done in just 3 lines (or 1 if you're crazy, but don't consider either of these lengths a requirement... just get it done).
 </div>

+#### Understanding Recursive Fibonacci

+Did you get it figured out?
+Congratulations!
+But do you really understand what is taking place?
+If you need some help understanding what's going on with this method, give [Khan Academy's Stepping Through Recursive Fibonacci Function video](https://www.youtube.com/watch?v=zg-ddPbzcKM) a watch.
+If you prefer to read, [Recursive Fibonnaci Explained](https://medium.com/launch-school/recursive-fibonnaci-method-explained-d82215c5498e) is also very helpful!

 ### Project: Merge Sort

 We spent some time early on dealing with sorting (e.g. bubble sort).
 Now it's time to take another look at sorting with [Merge Sort](http://en.wikipedia.org/wiki/Merge_sort), a type of sort that lends itself well to recursion and can be much faster than bubble sort on the right data sets.
 You'll build a method which sorts a given array but uses a "merge sort" method for doing so.